INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 ## v2020.1 - 15/03/2020
 This first version v2020.1 to be deployed in the production instance on 15/03/2020 includes breaking-changes, i.e. new requirements and developments that directly impact in the report to be made.
-As it can be seen, it is based on the current release v1.0.8, which is deployed in production environment.
+As it can be seen, it is based on the master branch, which is deployed in production environment.
 All issues that come in the period prior to the release, whether they are breaking changes, non-breaking changes or HotFixes will be deployed as soon as they have been developed in the staging environment, as usual.
-If a hotfix needs to be incorporated in the production instance before the release date, the corresponding branch v1.0.8.1 will be created and the production deployment will be updated.
+If a hotfix needs to be incorporated in the production instance before the release date, the production deployment will be updated.
 Finally, according to the planned date, the validated developments will be taken from the staging branch, creating the branch v2020.1 that will be merged in the master branch and deployed in the production environment.
 This way, the reference version from this moment becomes v2020.1.